nerves-project/nerves/docs/User Interfaces.md

 By default, the `my_app_firmware` project will include the `nerves_init_gadget` dependency, which simplifies the network setup and configuration process.
-The default configuration assumes that we will be using a target device that supports USB gadget devices (such as the Raspberry Pi Zero and Rapsberry Pi 3 A+).
+The default configuration assumes that we will be using a target device that supports USB gadget devices (such as the Raspberry Pi Zero and Raspberry Pi 3 A+).
 It configures the virtual Ethernet interface `usb0` to connect to the host computer over a USB cable by running a simple DHCP server on the device.